dg/bypass-finals/readme.md

 Introduction
 ------------

-Removes final keywords from source code on-the-fly and allows mocking of final methods and classes.
+Removes `final` and `readonly` keywords from source code on-the-fly and allows mocking of final methods and classes.
 It can be used together with any test tool such as PHPUnit, Mockery or [Nette Tester](https://tester.nette.org).